alexandergerber/courses-tsa/chapter1.md

 xp: 100
 skills: 1
 ```
-Another data set directly available in R is the `AirPassanger` data set.
-It contains the number of air passangers in the first years of commercial aviation.
+The `AirPassanger` data set contains the number of air passangers in the first years of commercial aviation.

 We are only interested in the first $4$ years.
-Therefore we want to subset the
-original time series and save it as a new object.
-A convinient way of subsetting
+A convinient way of subsetting a
 time series is the function `window()`.
 We provide the original time series as well as
 the start and the end date of the desired subset
-(e.g. for a monthly time series `window(TimeSeries, start = c(year, month), end = c(year, month) )`).

 One advantage of `window()` is that in contrast to other subsetting techniques an object of class `ts` is returned.

-First, we need to figure out when the time series starts and what frequency it has in order to
-provide sensible dates.
-Then we can use the `window()` function for subsetting.
-Finally, we will create a time series with the remaining data.

 `@instructions`
 - Plot the time series `AirPassangers`.
 This object is already available in your enviornment.
 - When does the time series start and when does it end?
-Use `start()` and `end()` to find it out.
-- What is the underlying frequency?
-Use `frequency()` to get the answer.
+What is the underlying frequency?
+Use `start()`, `end()` and `frequency()` to find it out.
 - Create a new object called `AP_begin` with only the first 4 years of the original time series.
 Print out `AP_begin`!
 - Create a new object called `AP_rest` with the remaining years.
 Print out `AP_rest`!
 `@hint`
+Use for monthly data the following syntax `window(TimeSeries, start = c(year, month), end = c(year, month) )`.

 `@pre_exercise_code`
 ```{r}